This standard imposes scene constraints (lighting, pose, facial expression), photographic properties

-First of all, the data, collected through the kits and then encrypted, was stored on servers under the responsibility of provincial authorities, then relayed from these servers to a central site.
+First of all, the data, collected through the kits and then encrypted, was stored on servers under provincial authorities' responsibility, then relayed from these servers to a central site.

 Once the data had been consolidated and processed centrally, a nationwide application assigned voters to polling stations then generated electoral lists.
-Before the allocation of voters, a biometric deduplication module enabled the system to check that no individual was registered twice and to check for any other irregularities that may have been a sign of fraud.
+Before the voters' allocation, a biometric deduplication module enabled the system to check that no individual was registered twice and to check for any other irregularities that may have been a sign of fraud.

 In Guinea, Thales is playing a part in putting an end to identity theft and document fraud.
-As the October 2015 presidential elections approached, it was becoming vital for the government to restore the confidence of Guineans in the electoral process.
+As the October 2015 presidential elections approached, it was becoming vital for the government to restore Guineans' confidence in the electoral process.